jennah2121/stashpoints/README.md

 ### User Stories

-- [ ] Users can view places where they can store their belongings
+- [x] Users can view places where they can store their belongings
-- [ ] Users results are filtered
+- [x] Users results are filtered
 - [ ] Users results are sorted

-### Project Thoughts